xiuql/BDSIM4CEPC/manual/source/installation.rst

      VRML2FILE (VRML2FILE)
      gMocrenFile (gMocrenFile)

-   If your favourite is not there check that Geant4 is correctly compiled with those graphics system.
+   If your favourite is not there check that Geant4 is correctly compiled with that graphics system.

 2) Error from OpenGL::